n7tae/ham-dht-tools/README.md

 sudo make install
 ```

 Please note that there is no easy way to uninstall OpenDHT once it's been installed.
-However, it is based on static header files and libraries and doesn't use any resources except for a small amount of disk space.
+However, you mostly building a development library and it is based on static header files and libraries and doesn't use any resources except for a small amount of disk space.

 ## Building the tools